 A Guide to Hitching Your Travel Trailer

-There are several advantages to the bed-mounted fifth-wheel system.
-First, it moves the weight of the trailer up, so there isn’t so much stress on the rear of your truck.
+There are several advantages to the bed-mounted fifth wheel system.
+First, it moves the trailer’s weight up, so there isn’t as much stress on the rear of your truck.
 Having the weight distributed more in the truck bed also makes the towed RV more stable and easier to maneuver.
 Bed-mounted hitches are also relatively easy to engage and disengage, so once your RV is parked, you can set your truck free for other uses.

-2. Rear hitch setup
+2. Rear Hitch Setup

 - Hitch ball: This is sized to match the coupler on your RV.

-4. Wiring package
+4. Wiring Package

-5. Auxiliary breaking system
+5. Auxiliary Braking System

-6. Safety cables
+6. Safety Cables